zwilsoncc/docs/CONTRIBUTING.md

 ## Reporting Issues

 If you have found a bug, spelling mistake, missing information, or anything related to the ZEIT documentation that you feel is an issue that should be reported, please create a new issue here on GitHub.
-For issues relating to examples, please [create an issue on the Now repository](https://github.com/zeit/now/issues/new).
+For issues relating to examples, please [create an issue on the ZEIT Now repository](https://github.com/zeit/now/issues/new).

 An issue can be raised by clicking the 'Issues' tab at the top of the repository, followed by the Green 'New issue' button.
 To make this process as easy as possible we have created a few basic templates to choose from, there are, however, often cases that will fall outside of the templates provided.